 SNOW SURFING SINCE 1965

-Snowboarding’s boom in the 1980s and ’90s brought incredible innovations in technology, and the simple design of the Snurfer fell out of fashion.
-Still, the industry never forgot its humble roots in a Michigan backyard, and Sherman Poppen is widely recognized as the father of modern snowboarding.
-His awesome invention, which has spawned decades of winter fun and incredible on-snow accomplishments, is seen as such an important step in the sport’s development that Sherman was inducted into the Snowboard Hall of Fame in 1995.
+Snowboarding's boom in the 1980s and 90s brought incredible innovations in technology.
+Still, the industry never forgot its humble roots in a Michigan backyard, and Sherman Poppen is widely recognized as the grandfather of modern snowboarding.